vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

   the traced graph.

 I feel both of these impure cases still have value.
-For example, the first is nice when debugging shape issues (the first call will still print the shapes!) or perhaps disabling parts of the function using some global configuration
+For example, the first is nice when debugging shape issues (such as debugging shape mismatches during tracing) or perhaps disabling parts of the function using some global configuration object:
-object:
 ```python
 config = dict(relu=False)